 Striving to be a better nurse involves improving your interpersonal skills as well as your clinical skills.

-“Patients need to know that we care about them,” stated Kelly Hancock, MSN, RN, NE-BC, executive chief nursing officer for Cleveland Clinic's Zielony Nursing Institute.
+“Patients need to know that we care about them,” stated Kelly Hancock, MSN, RN, NE-BC, executive chief nursing officer for Cleveland Clinic health system and chief nursing officer for Cleveland Clinic main campus.
 “They have entrusted us with their lives and are so vulnerable.
 It is up to us to make sure that they have respect and dignity.
 You have to hear, empathize and respond.”

 Hancock encourages nurses to be aware of their body language; approach the patient in a calm and friendly manner, place your feet evenly on the floor--not with one foot headed out the door--and lean in.
 Work to make some sort of connection, by smiling or gently touching the patient’s bed.

 “At the Clinic we train on emotional intelligence,” she said.
 “Nurses have to change their approach depending on the situation.
 They need to know what will help communicate their message and how to read how it is being received.
 I’d encourage novice nurses to ask advice of their more seasoned colleagues about how to handle sensitive situations and for advice on how they could have done things differently in an interaction that didn’t go well.”

 RELATED: Traveling Back to the Heart of Nursing

 According to Debbie Hensley, BSN, RN, CURN, who practices at University of Texas Southwest Medical Center in Dallas and is past president of the Society of Urologic Nurses and Associates, one of the key elements to being a good teacher is to know your patients.